 The Office of Financial Aid will send you a revised eFAAN when we certify your loan to the lender.
 Most lenders will electronically forward your loan disbursements to UMD on the date(s) requested, as long as you have responded to the approval disclosure and sent them the Private Education Loan Self-certification form.

-If you are entitled to funds in excess of your tuition bill, Student Accounts Receivable will issue you a surplus check, or direct deposit the excess funds to your designated account.
+If you are entitled to funds in excess of your tuition bill, Student Financial Services will issue you a surplus check, or direct deposit the excess funds to your designated account.
 Some lenders disburse paper loan checks, payable to the borrower and UMD.
 If this is the case with your lender, UMD will notify you via your University e-mail account when your check is ready for disbursement, and you will then need to claim your funds at the One Stop Student Services.

 The 2009 Truth in Lending Act requires lenders to disclose loan information to you as a part of the application process.

 The first disclosure, the Application Disclosure, will be at the time you apply, or when you inquire with the lender about a loan.

 The second disclosure, the Approval Disclosure, is sent to you upon full approval of your application.
 Generally, this means the lender has credit approved your application, received your signature (plus your cosigner's, if you have one), and received any other income verification documents they may have requested.
 You need to respond to your lender within 30 days to accept or reject the terms of the loan; the longer you take to respond, the longer it will take for the lender to disburse loan funding.